Consumer FAQs

 (Updated October 4, 2024)

-Residential and small commercial customers interconnected to Ameren or ComEd prior to January 1, 2025 who did not request a Distributed Generation Rebate from the utility will continue to have full retail net metering for the life of the system unless material modifications are made.
-Residential and small commercial customers in MidAmerican territory who submit a net metering application prior to January 1, 2025, will receive full retail rate net metering.
+Interconnected residential and small commercial customers who submitted a net metering application to Ameren, ComEd, or MidAmerican prior to January 1, 2025 — and did not request a Smart Inverter/Distributed Generation Rebate from the utility —will continue to have full retail net metering for the life of the system unless material modifications are made to the system.
 If you are unable to determine if you are receiving full retail rate net metering, you may want to check with your utility.

 If the system has been receiving full retail rate net metering prior to January 1, 2025, it will continue to receive full retail rate net metering even if ownership of the project changes.

-If your system is enrolled in the legacy full retail rate net metering, meaning it was interconnected prior to January 1, 2025 and you did not request a DG (also called “Smart Inverter”) rebate with the utility, the net metering rate will change if the system is modified under the following circumstances:
+If your system has been receiving full retail net metering prior to January 1, 2025, the net metering rate will not change unless the system is modified under the following circumstances:

-Customers enrolled in net metering on or after January 1, 2025, will only receive supply credits, meaning that customers whose systems send excess energy to the grid will be compensated at a lower rate per kilowatt-hour than those already enrolled in net metering.
+Customers enrolled in net metering on or after January 1, 2025 will only receive supply credits, meaning that customers whose systems send excess energy to the grid will be compensated at a lower rate per kilowatt-hour than those already enrolled in net metering.
+Customers enrolled in net metering prior to January 1, 2025 who did not take the Smart Inverter/DG Rebate receive full retail net metering, which includes all volumetric (per kWh) delivery and supply credits.

 If your system was fully interconnected and receiving full retail rate net metering prior to December 31, 2024, and did not receive a Distributed Generation or Smart Inverter rebate from the utility , the amount of savings will not be affected unless material changes are made to the system.